dmlc/dgl/examples/pytorch/hilander/README.md

 bash scripts/train_inat.sh
 ```

-For training on re-bsampled iNatualist dataset, one can run
+For training on re-sampled iNatualist dataset, one can run

 ```bash
 bash scripts/train_inat_resampled_1_in_6_per_class.sh